CodeBear801/tech_summary/tech-summary/tools/boltdb/boltdb_internal.md

 ## Example

-Start by an example of how to use boltdb to write
+Start with an example of how to use boltdb to write

 ```go
 db, err := bolt.Open("test.db", 0600, nil)